joelwurtz/socket-adapter-temp/README.md

  * Gzip / Compress Transfer Encoding

-## Options
+## Configuration for the client

  * remote_socket: Specify the remote socket where the library should send the request to

  Can be a tcp remote : tcp://hostname:port
  Can be a unix remote : unix://hostname:port

- Do not use tls / ssl scheme are this are handle by the ssl option
+ Do not use a tls / ssl scheme, this is handle by the ssl option

  * timeout : Timeout for writing request or reading response on the remote
  * ssl : Activate or Desactive the ssl / tls encryption